Skip to main content

 Considering Enclomiphene

 Enclomiphene is a selective estrogen receptor modulator (SERM) that acts at the pituitary gland.
-It blocks estrogen’s on the pituitary, leading to an increase in LH and FSH secretion.
+It blocks estrogen’s negative feedback on the pituitary, leading to an increase in LH and FSH secretion.
 This, in turn, stimulates the testes to produce more testosterone and supports spermatogenesis.
 Enclomiphene offers an alternative or complementary approach for individuals seeking to raise testosterone levels while actively preserving fertility, as it directly stimulates the HPG axis without introducing exogenous testosterone.

 The choice between these agents or their combination depends on individual patient profiles, symptom severity, baseline hormone levels, and specific fertility goals.
 Careful monitoring of hormone levels, including total and free testosterone, estrogen (estradiol), LH, FSH, and semen parameters, is essential to tailor and adjust these protocols effectively.